Debiased inference for a covariate-adjusted regression function: Analysis of remainder terms and

 which implies that the class in question is contained in the product of the two classes of functions

 The first class is VC type by \ref{cond:bounded_K} and the results of \cite{gine2002}.
 For the second class, we first rewrite this class as

 where where $\phi := u \mapsto u I (|u| \leq 1)$ and $p_j := u \mapsto u^j$.
 Since $\phi$ is a bounded real function of bounded variation and $p_j$ is a polynomial, \cite{gine2002} implies that this class is also VC.
-Since the product of VC classes is also VC, (e.g., Lemma 5.1 of~\citealp{vanderVaartvanderLaan2006}), the result follows. \end{proof} \begin{corollary} For $a_0\in\s{A}_0$ and $h,b > 0$, consider the following function:
+Since the product of VC classes is also VC, (e.g., Lemma 5.1 of~\citealp{vanderVaartvanderLaan2006}), the result follows. \end{proof}